calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 ---
-title:  "Confidence Intervals for Proportions & Probabilities (Approximation) in SQL"
+title:  "Confidence Intervals in SQL, when no real mathematicians are looking"
 date:   2018-05-09 10:00AM
 categories: [sql]
 ---